Degree conditions forcing directed cycles: Notation and Preliminaries

 For a graph $G$ and a vertex $v \in V(G)$, we denote by $N_G^+(v)$ and $N_G^-(v)$ the \emph{outneighborhood} and the \emph{inneighborhood} of $v$, respectively.
 If the graph $G$ is known from the context, we omit the subscript and simply write $N^+(v)$ and $N^-(v)$.
 More generally, for $S \subseteq V(G)$, we define $N^+(S):=\bigcup_{v \in S} N^+(v)$ and $N^-(S):=\bigcup_{v \in S} N^-(v)$.

 The sizes of the outneighborhood and the inneighborhood of a vertex $v$ are referred as the \emph{outdegree} and the \emph{indegree} of $v$, and we write $\delta^+(G)$ and $\delta^-(G)$ to denote the minimum outdegree and the minimum indegree over all the vertices of~$G$, respectively.
-By the \emph{minimum semidegree} $\delta^\pm(G)$ we mean the minimum value of $\delta^+(G)$ and $\delta^-(G)$.
+By the \emph{minimum semidegree} $\delta^\pm(G)$ we mean the minimum of $\delta^+(G)$ and $\delta^-(G)$.

-Whenever we write a \emph{path} or a \emph{walk} of length $\ell$, we always mean a directed path or directed walk with $\ell$ edges.
+Whenever we write a \emph{path} or a \emph{walk} of length $\ell$, we always mean a directed path or a directed walk with $\ell$~edges.
 For brevity, we write $C_\ell$ or $\ell$-cycle to denote a directed cycle of length $\ell$, and $P_\ell$ to denote a directed path of length $\ell$.
-For a given integer $s \ge2$, the \hbox{\emph{$s$-shortcut}} is a path of length $s$ with an additional edge from its first vertex to the last one, i.e., the graph obtained obtained from $C_{s+1}$ after changing the orientation of one edge, see \figref{fig:shortcuts}.
-We call its unique vertex with outdegree $2$ the~\emph{source}, and the unique vertex with indegree $2$ the~\emph{sink}.
+Given an integer $s \ge2$, the \hbox{\emph{$s$-shortcut}} is a path of length $s$ with an additional edge from the first vertex to the last one, that is, the graph obtained from $C_{s+1}$ after changing the orientation of one edge, see \figref{fig:shortcuts}.
+We call its unique vertex of outdegree~$2$ the~\emph{source}, and the unique vertex of indegree~$2$ the~\emph{sink}.